githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 - A private Docker registry used to store and manage container images.
 - The ACR configuration is located under `resources/acr/`.
 Once deployed, you can push your container images to ACR for use in your AKS cluster.

+main.tf
+Defines the resource modules for the infrastructure:
+Resource Group: The resource_group module, sourced from resources/resource_group, creates a common resource group for AKS and ACR.
+AKS Cluster: The aks module, sourced from resources/aks, sets up the Azure Kubernetes Service cluster with key parameters like kubernetes_version, vm_size, and network_plugin.
+The AKS creation depends on the resource group.
+ACR: The acr module, sourced from resources/acr, deploys the Azure Container Registry.
+It depends on both the AKS and the resource group.